Statistic Penn Valley California National

 Penn Valley Racial Demographics & Ethnicity

-The Penn Valley racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
-In Penn Valley, the racial breakdown reveals 94.7% White, 0% Black or African American, 0.9% Asian, 0% American Indian and 0% Native Hawaiian, with 14.4% of the population identifying as Hispanic or Latino.
-Of all households, 93.9% reported speaking English only, while 6.1% reported speaking Spanish only.
-Moreover, 1.3% of residents were classified as foreign-born.
+The 5 largest ethnic groups in Penn Valley are 94.7% White, 0% Black or African American, 0.9% Asian, 0% American Indian and 0% Native Hawaiian, with 14.4% of the population identifying as Hispanic or Latino.
+Of note, 93.9% of households reported speaking English only, while 6.1% reported speaking Spanish only.
+Additionally, 1.3% of residents were classified as foreign-born.
+The Penn Valley racial demographics and ethnicity breakdown are essential for comprehending and addressing systemic inequities, advancing social justice and inclusion and cultivating resilient communities.

 Penn Valley Population Density